Consolidated Edison Building: Architecture

+Form and facade

 Hardenbergh structure

 The initial structure by Hardenbergh was one of the architect's last designs.
 The original plans called for a 12-story building with a facade made of limestone.
 In the original plans, the lowest three levels were to contain storefronts, with double-height segmental arches along the facade of the ground and second floors.
-On the middle seven levels, the windows were to be recessed into architectural bays, with each bay containing three windows on each floor.
+On the middle seven levels, the windows were to be recessed into vertical bays, with each bay containing three windows on each floor.
 The top two levels were to contain windows that were recessed into the facade, separated by colonettes in the Ionic order, as well as decorated spandrels within the windows.

-Hardenbergh's original plan called for the main entrance to be on 15th Street, but when the expanded building design was implemented, the main entrance was moved to Irving Place while the secondary entrance was moved to 15th Street.
+Hardenbergh's original plan called for the main entrance to be on 15th Street; the entrance would have contained marble arches with backlit panels.
+When the expanded building design was implemented, the main entrance was moved to Irving Place while the secondary entrance was moved to 15th Street.
 The Irving Place entrance was given a recessed portico supported by Ionic columns, while the 15th Street entrance was simpler in design.
 The original 12 stories remained mostly the same, but the 13th story of the building was distinguished by a "transitional" design with small cornices below and above that floor.
 The 14th through 17th floors contained piers between each recessed bay, which were supported by Ionic pilasters, while a projecting cornice was placed on the 18th floor.
 Elements of several architectural styles were used, including the Beaux-Arts base, Baroque midsection, and the Renaissance Revival and neoclassical decorations on top.
-Robert A. M. Stern wrote in 1983 that Hardenbergh's blending of styles—as used on another of his commissions, the Plaza Hotel near Central Park—demonstrated a "masterful combination of gemuetlichkeit and Classical rigor".

 Illumination of the facade was a key part of the Hardenbergh design for the building: lamps were suspended beneath the cornice and on the roofline, and the storefronts at ground level were also illuminated.
 Even the use of limestone on the facade, instead of brick, was conducive to the illumination, as the limestone reflected the light generated by these lamps.
 The Real Estate Record & Guide cited the building's exterior illumination scheme as being "as interesting an example of decorative exterior lighting as has ever been attempted in New York City."
 Such illumination had been used previously in the city, notably at Luna Park and Dreamland amusement parks at Coney Island, as well as during the 1909 Hudson Fulton Celebration, when illumination was placed on the East River bridges and on major structures such as the Singer Building and the Plaza Hotel.
 However, it was still relatively rare for office buildings to be illuminated each night, though such lighting schemes were commonly tested at the premises of power companies.
 The lighting scheme was scrapped in the 1920s when the Warren and Wetmore tower was built.